The PhD programme is supported by a rigorous process for reporting progress as required by the regulations for the PhD degree.

 Part 1: Self-Review

 In every case, the self-review is the instrument for initiating the reporting process.
 The production of the self-review is the responsibility of the candidate.
-Although there is no standard layout for a self-review document, students are advised to refer to the Requirements for the Student Self-Review Document as a general guide, alongside the following two sections (Six-month Self-Review and Annual Self-Review) should provide general guidance.
+Although there is no standard layout for a self-review document, students are advised to refer to the Requirements for the Student Self-Review Document as a general guide, alongside the following two sections (Six-month Self-Review and Annual Self-Review).
 In all cases, candidates should discuss and agree upon the precise format of the self-review document with their supervisors.
 The self-review need not be overly long.
 It should be a summary of work and may be augmented by appendices containing more detail.
 Previous self-reviews and reports should be used as a point of reference when indicating goals achieved and tasks completed.
 Ordinarily, a self-review should be completed and uploaded to eVision by the candidate within two weeks of receipt of the eVision reminder.

 As well as providing a succinct account of the work done during the reporting period, the self-review can be used to indicate any specific areas of concern that the candidate wishes to be addressed at the subsequent meeting.
 We draw particular attention to the sections "Support and Resources" and "Candidate and Supervisor Responsibilities" in the PhD Progress Report Form.

 The self-review should also list any publications, seminar or conference presentations related to the PhD completed during the reporting period.

 Depending on departmental practice, students normally will upload the self-review document onto eVision when submitting their candidate response form.
 A departmental administrator can also assist in this if needed.
 We recommend that the student advises the supervisor/convenor as soon as they have uploaded their self-review preferably at least a week ahead of the planned meeting time.
 The panel is comprised of the supervisors (or the supervisor and the Departmental Advisory Committee) and the meeting Convener.